SlimeVR/SlimeVR-Docs-Site/slimevr101.md

 ## What is an extension?
 {:.no_toc}
 An extension is a singular auxiliary IMU attached to a primary tracker and placed at another location.
 This allows you to build a secondary tracker without the need for an extra battery, charge board or microcontroller.
+These are sometimes referred to as AUX trackers.

 ![img](https://i.imgur.com/OxED2eX.png)

-*Example extension build by Rames The Generic#3540*
+*Example extension built by Rames The Generic#3540*

-The length of the extension is dependant on what kind of cabling you use to connect them (shorter than 80cm is a safe range).
+The length of the extension is dependent on the cabling used to connect them (shorter than 80cm is a safe range).
 For more information please [check the tracker schematics page.](tracker-schematics.md)

 The suggested extension locations are: